-- Ha Giang is one of the more rural areas up north and is known for its mountains, epic sceneries and ethnic minority groups.
-One of the most popular activities there is to do a motorbike road trip through the Ha Giang Loop.
+Ha Giang is one of the more rural areas in northern Vietnam and is known for its epic mountain scenery and ethnic minorities.

-- Ninh Binh is another UNESCO World Heritage Site and is called the “Ha Long Bay on Land” for its green rice paddies and limestone cliffs.
+Ninh Binh is another UNESCO World Heritage Site called the “Ha Long Bay on Land” for its green rice paddies and limestone cliffs.

 It’s a great place for nature lovers who want to experience hiking through the paddies and staying at a homestay.

-- Hanoi’s traditional Vietnamese food was phenomenal, but the air quality was poor and crossing the streets was terrifying.
+- Hanoi’s traditional Vietnamese food was phenomenal, but the air quality was poor, and crossing the streets was terrifying.
 I share things to do and skip in this Hanoi guide.

-- I wish I had done a longer trip to Ninh Binh so I could have seen some of its hidden gems as well.
+- I wish I had done a longer trip to Ninh Binh, so I could have seen some of its hidden gems as well.
 If you have limited time like I did, Ninh Binh is a great day trip from Hanoi.

 Best Places in Central Vietnam

-✨ Known For: Central Vietnam is known for its beautiful beaches and well-preserved historical sites, many of which are UNESCO World Heritage Sites.
+Central Vietnam is known for its beautiful beaches and well-preserved historical sites, many of which are UNESCO World Heritage Sites.

 The area is fairly touristy, but small and fun.
 It’s filled with lanterns and cultural heritages, and many visitors come here to get high-quality tailored clothes.

-- Hue is a town known for its rich history, particularly for the Imperial City, a vast complex of palaces, temples and gates.
+Hue is a town known for its rich history, particularly for the Imperial City, a vast complex of palaces, temples, and gates.